SillyTavern/SillyTavern-Docs/extensions/RVC.md

 Before you begin, ensure you've met the following prerequisites:

 - Make sure you have `ffmpeg` binary in your PATH environment variable.
 This tool is used to convert incoming audio.
-   - Use the Toolbox in Launcher.bat script to install ffmpeg automatically: https://github.com/SillyTavern/SillyTavern-Launcher/blob/main/Launcher.bat
+   - Use the Toolbox in SillyTavern Launcher script to install ffmpeg automatically: <https://github.com/SillyTavern/SillyTavern-Launcher>
-   - Or download the build here: https://www.gyan.dev/ffmpeg/builds/
+   - Or download the build here: <https://www.gyan.dev/ffmpeg/builds/>
-   - How to modify PATH variable: https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/
+   - How to modify PATH variable: <https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/>
    - To test whether you did things correctly, open a command prompt and run ```ffmpeg```.
 It should print the ffmpeg version and info.

-- **Make sure TTS is enabled and works**: RVC depends on TTS, you need to enable a TTS module.
-Refer to our TTS guide to learn how.
+- **Make sure TTS is enabled and works**: RVC depends on TTS, you need to enable a TTS extension.
 Your TTS has to be already working properly and narrating your chats before you try to add RVC to the mix!
 - **Install the extension**: Install the "RVC" extension from the "Download Extensions & Assets" menu in the Extensions panel (stacked blocks icon).
 - **Enable RVC in SillyTavern**: In SillyTavern, navigate to **Extensions** > **RVC** and enable it.
 - **Pick the source**: In the extension settings, choose an RVC source to use.